EGA-SUPREMO/Aqua-websites/README.md

 This open sources websites are made with the only purpose of gaining personal profits, DONT STEAL MY IDEAS!!! when i became successful I don't want competitors, if you stole, I have to compete against you and it'll be unfair.
 So no stealing

 ## License
-GNU, you are allowed to whatever you want with everything whenever you wish, even things that I don't have licensing right.
+GNU, you are allowed to whatever you want with everything whenever you wish, even things that I don't have licensing rights.